dapperlabs/nba-smart-contracts/README.md

 uses the capability to withdraw the moment from the main collection and returns it to the buyer.

-The second version of the market contract is currently NOT DEPLOYED to mainnet, but it will be deployed and utilized in the near future.
+The new version of the market contract is currently NOT DEPLOYED to mainnet, but it will be deployed and utilized in the near future.

 ## License